-The Solar power projects are the 50 MWDC TSPP-1 in Tarlac City, Tarlac that started commercial operations on February 10, 2016 and its 20 MWDC expansion (TSPP-2) which has been commissioned and tested on April 22, 2019 and is now awaiting the issuance of Certificate of Compliance (COC) from the Energy Regulatory Commission (ERC).
+The Solar power projects are the 50 MWDC TSPP-1 in Tarlac City, Tarlac that started commercial operations on February 10, 2016 and its 20 MWDC expansion (TSPP-2) which has been commissioned and tested on April 22, 2019.
+On December 16, 2021, the Energy Regulatory Commission issued TSPP-2's Provisional Authority to Operate (PAO) pending the ERC's approval of the Certificate of Compliance (COC).
+The PAO has an effectivity of one (1) year from issuance, allowing TSPP-2 to provisionally operate commercially.
+On October 27, 2022, ERC received PSC's letter for extension of the validity of Provisional Authority to Operate (PAO) for TSPP-2.